 Thailand NRCA issues certificates to Subordinate CAs located in Thailand under this CP.
-The validity period of the Thailand NRCA certificate is specified in Section 6.3.2.
+The validity period of the Thailand NRCA certificate is 23 years and that for all Subordinate CAs is not more than 20 years.
 However, the PA may review the proper validity period of such certificates.
+This is due to the fact that the current specification is determined with technical limitations related to the UTC Time, the certificate issued by Thailand NRCA will last no longer than the year 2580 (AD 2037).